shiyan950602/NOTES/README.md

 ##  Announce

-- All of this documents is creat by myself.
+- All of this documents is create by myself.
 - All of this files is about frontend developer.
 - All of this computer language is use Javascript.